 Once the dry ingredients are sifted well, it’s time to rub the butter into the dry ingredients.
 Be sure to wash your hands first, because you’ll really need to get your hands into it.
 With your hands, continually rub the butter in until a crumbly mixture forms.

-Pour the crumbly mixture onto a clean, dry and well-floured surface.
-Follow on by kneading the mixture lightly until the mixture is smooth.
+Pour the crumbly mixture onto a clean, dry, and well-floured surface.
+Follow by kneading the mixture lightly until the mixture is smooth.
 It should form a dough-like texture.
 Next, divide the mixture into four parts evenly.
 Re-flour the surface and start to roll out ¼ of the mixture with a floured rolling pin.

 Use your choice of a cookie cutter (we used a star shape) and cut out shapes into the rolled dough.
 We used stars because we wanted to bake Christmas shortbread, but you could use any shape that you wanted.
 Repeat this step for the other quarters of dough until you’ve used up all of the shortbread dough.

 I forgot to mention that prior to shaping the shortbread dough, you should line a large baking tray with baking paper.
 Spray the paper with a cooking spray such as olive oil spray (we use light, unflavoured olive oil).
 Then place the shortbread dough onto the lined trays.

 Once you’ve completed this step, place the tray of cookies into the preheated oven and bake for 13-15 minutes or until the cookie is slightly golden on the edges.

 Finally, once the shortbread has cooled down on a cooling rack, you can decorate the cookies.
 Whether you want to ice them or pour chocolate on them, it doesn’t matter.
 It’s your choice.
 We like to dust our Christmas shortbread stars with icing sugar.
 Now there’s nothing left to do except enjoy these beautiful old-school shortbread biscuits!